 A little pleasure palace south of Salzburg

 Once we arrived at the baroque villa with surrounding parks from the early 17th century, we took our time to wander around, take photos of the beautiful installed fountains and statues, and joined a tour to get wet by the trick fountains of Hellbrunn Palace.
 Before we took our bikes back to Salzburg, we sat down at the Park Café Schloss Hellbrunn with some great vegetarian food and local beers while a small live band played some relaxing jazzy tunes that brought us in a serious holiday mood.
 Check here for the best Hellbrunn offers >

-Our Gay-friendly Trip to the Music City Salzburg
+Our Gay-friendly City Trip to the Music City Salzburg

 Salzburg is a hot spot for international tourists from all over the world.
 Located just about 3 hours by train south of Munich, Germany, we experienced a wonderful, gay-friendly weekend embedded in the Austrian mountains full of music, history, and extraordinary delicious food.
 Since we just missed the W4IDAHIT aka Pride Salzburg and all the other LGBTQ+ events of the year, we definitely wanna come back very soon!
 Hopefully, we will be able to explore more of the mountains of the Austrian state Salzburger Land, maybe even attending the Gay Ski Week in Sölden next spring.

 Karl & Daan.